Watering succulent plants is one of the trickiest parts of growing them.

 So how often should you soak your soil?
-As a general rule, if I’m using the gritty mix I water my indoor plants every five to six days, in a pot that has a drainage hole.
+As a general rule, if I’m using the gritty mix I water my indoor plants every five to seven days, in a pot that has a drainage hole.
 But this may not be the right watering schedule for your succulent plants!

 Your location plays a big role in how much you have to water.
 For example, my house doesn’t hold a lot of humidity, so I find my plants dry out pretty quickly.

-If you live in a dry climate, you’ll probably need to water every three or four days, which is the case for me–but if you live somewhere more humid, you may only need to water once a week, or less.
+If you live in a dry climate, you’ll probably need to water every five to seven days, which is the case for me–but if you live somewhere more humid, you may only need to water once every other week, or less.

 If you’re having trouble believing that your succulents can go a week or more without water, give it a try!
-You’ll likely be amazed at the result.
+You’ll be amazed at the result.